brandonwharton/Daily-Feedback-Form/README.md

 6. Run `npm run client` in another terminal to start the client page.
     - Stop the local server by pressing `ctrl-c`.
 7. Open a browser window and navigate to [http://localhost:3000/](http://localhost:3000/) to use the app.

+## Usage

+1. The main view is the beginning of a feedback form.
+There are instructions for a form of self reflection and feedback to be ranked on a scale from
+   1-5.
+The arrow button the right takes you to the next feedback entry.
+The next two entries are similar, with the fourth being a field to enter in comments.
+All of the red buttons on the left navigate you one view previous if you'd like to adjust any of your feedback.
+2. After the comment is a review page which displays the feedback selections you've chosen.
+There is still an option to go back and make changes, as well as a submit button which sends your feedback data to the database.
+After clicking the submit button you're brought to a confirmation page with a button that lets you start a new feedback form and navigates you back to the beginning.
+3. Naviagating to the /admin route in the URL bar brings you to an Admin page with a table containing all the previous feedback in the database.
+There is a delete button for each piece of feedback which removes that feedback entry from the database.

 ## Built With